home-assistant/developers.home-assistant/docs/api/rest.md

 - `filter_entity_id=<entity_ids>` to filter on one or more entities - comma separated.
 - `end_time=<timestamp>` to choose the end of the period in URL encoded format (defaults to 1 day).
 - `minimal_response` to only return `last_changed` and `state` for states other than the first and last state (much faster).
-- `significant_changes_only` to only return signifcant state changes.
+- `significant_changes_only` to only return significant state changes.

 Example without `minimal_response`
 ```json